ocmod-space/ocmod-seo-redirect/module/README.md

 ## Related extensions
 * [**SEO Path**](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=38192) - is a simple but powerful extension that allows to control store URLs and breadcrumb trails, implement static pagination, uses smart redirection, improve important aspects of multilingual stores and other things to make store more SEO-friendly.
-* [**SEO Common Urls**](https://github.com/ocmod-space/ocmod-seo-common-urls) - is an extension that assigns SEO keywords for the common URLs and removes.
+* [**SEO Common Urls**](https://github.com/ocmod-space/ocmod-seo-common-urls) - is an extension to assign SEO keywords for the common URLs and to remove `index.php?route=common/home` from the home page URL.